• twitter-icon

 Under Rule 80(3), each and every unit of the taxpayer has to be considered irrespective of its location until and unless there is some clarification from the department.

 Annual returns GSTR 9 have to be filed by the taxpayer on or before 31 December of the preceding year of the current financial year.
 This is mentioned in Section 44 of the CGST Act of 2017.
-An implication of this is that u/s 35 audit report has to be submitted with annual returns.
+An implication of this is that the u/s 35 audit report has to be submitted with annual returns.

 2. GST Audit by Tax Authorities

 An audit by Tax authorities is an administrative means in GST to ensure minimum discrepancies in tax compliances.
-The Section 65 of CGST Act, 2017 has provisions for audit by Tax Authorities.
+Section 65 of the CGST Act, 2017 has provisions for audit by Tax Authorities.
 The GST Commissioner enjoys the right to perform audits or authorize other officials to do so.

 Audit Types